GittyBittyLitty/OpenEPaper/usage/Json-template.md

 Then the values of `c` and `d` can be used inside the JSON template file as `{.a.b.0.c}` and `{.a.b.1.d}` respectively.

+> Note that the returned JSON of the endpoint should be as small as possible due to the constrained resources on the AP.
+Currently the JSON is limited to 1000 bytes in size.
+One possibility to optimize the code would be to create a filter from the given JSON template variables, but then the JSON template file would need to be parsed twice, once for filter creation and once more for variable replacement.

 ## Graphics
 * `{ "box": [x, y, width, height, color] }`
 * `{ "line": [x1, y1, x2, y2, color] }`